whilein/te4j/.github/README.md

 ## About the project

-Te4j (Template Engine For Java) - Fast, lightweight and easy template engine
+Te4j (Template Engine For Java/Kotlin) - Fast, lightweight and easy template engine

 There are no any dependencies in the jar, works really fast (`//todo benchmarks`), simple syntax